liquibase/gradle-liquibase-plugin/README.md

 `-PliquibaseTaskPrefix=liquibase` argument when running Gradle, but using `gradle.properties` is probably a better solution because all users would get the same tasks every time.

+The Liquibase plugin has some subtle differences from the Liquibase command line utility.

+1. The liquibase `dbDoc` command has no default for the output directory, but the plugin does.
+If no value is given to this command, the plugin will put it in `{buildDir}/database/docs`.

+2. Some tasks like `updateSql` produce output.
+Users of the plugin have 3 options for specifying how those tasks work
+    - With no configuration, the output will simply go to STDOUT.
+    - If the activity has an `outputFile` method, it will use that file for all tasks that support output files.
+    - Users can specify `-PliquibaseOutputFile=myFile` to send output to a specific file.
+If specified, this command line option always wins.

 There are 3 basic parts to using the Liquibase Gradle Plugin.
 Including the plugin, setting up the Liquibase runtime dependencies, and configuring the plugin.
 Each step is described below.